ganeshkbhat/keyvalue-jsondb/README.md

 ### Security Checks and Consideration

-there are possibilities for system hacks if someOtherUsageFunction(d) processes the data from your JSON file in an unsafe manner
+there are possibilities for system hacks if `someOtherProcessorDataUserFunction(d)` (the function that processes the data sent back from the database) processes the data from your JSON file in an unsafe manner

-- Unsanitized String Interpretation (especially when using using eval(), child_process.exec() with user-provided input, or similar mechanisms.
+- Unsanitized String Interpretation (especially when using using `eval()`, `child_process.exec()` with user-provided input, or similar mechanisms.
 This is similar to classic SQL injection vulnerability, but for code execution).
-Never eval() or Dynamically Execute Unsanitized String Data
+- Never eval() or Dynamically Execute Unsanitized String Data
-- Binary Data Handling (uses the binary data to construct system commands or file paths without proper validation, it could be exploited)
+- Binary Data Handling (uses the binary data to construct system commands or file paths without proper validation, it could be exploited).
+  - preferably, sanitize by converting to utf-8 text
+  - in case of executable binary, it should not impact as much unless the data is written to a file and the file used as an executable to execute the executable
+  - in case of image or video like binaries please
 - Strict Input Validation and Sanitization
+- Data stored as code:
+  - Principle of Least Privilege:
+    - Ensure the Node.js process running your application has the minimum necessary permissions to perform its tasks.
+    - This limits the damage an attacker can do even if they manage to execute some code

 <!--